hydecr/strange/README.md

 # This will be logged to the console appended to the
 # file /var/log/strange-test.log as JSON.
-logger.debug("If I am the chief of sinners, I am the chief of sufferers also.")
+logger.crit("If I am the chief of sinners, I am the chief of sufferers also.")
 ```

 ## Level